specklesystems/speckle-docs/user/README.md

 ![speckle-web-app (1)](https://user-images.githubusercontent.com/51519350/186359062-550b8805-1a43-448b-8153-92695c2307ce.png)

 The [Speckle Web App](/user/web) lets you manage and coordinate your data directly from your web browser.
-It includes a management interface to help you administer your various streams and a 3D model viewer to let see your projects.
+It includes a management interface to help you administer your various projects and a 3D model viewer to let see your projects.

 ### Connectors